National Animal Crackers Day is celebrated on April 18th. You could buy a box…but how about homemade animal crackers?

-If you don’t want to purchase a bottle, you can substitute only vanilla extract, 3/4 teaspoon vanilla extract and 1/4 teaspoon lemon extract, almond extract, anise extract, other flavor of choice.
+If you don’t want to purchase a bottle, you can substitute: only vanilla extract, 3/4 teaspoon vanilla extract and 1/4 teaspoon lemon extract, almond extract, anise extract, or another flavor of choice.

 Prep time is 15 to 20 minutes; bake time is 8 to 10 minutes per sheet.